giovancombo/ParallelImageRenderer/README.md

 **CODICE PARALLEL + FOR vs PARALLEL FOR vs SEQUENTIAL**

 To investigate the impact of the number of forked threads on the general performance, the `num_threads` clause was introduced.
-This addition allows control over the number of parallel threads, enabling to study how the program scales with different thread counts and to identify potential bottlenecks in the parallelization strategy.
+This addition allows control over the number of parallel threads.

 Having two nested for loops at the pixel processing level, another interesting clause that could be evaluated was the `collapse(2)` clause, which merges the two nested loops into a single parallel region, potentially providing better load balancing and work distribution among threads.